ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.1.md

 | [Tim](https://www.w3.org/People/Berners-Lee/)     | [London](http://dbpedia.org/resource/London)     |1955-06-08     |

 By adding these links, others can answer all previous questions by themselves.
-The links solved three problems:
+The links solve three problems:

 * **Links provide extra information.** Follow the link to Tim to find out more about him.
 * **Links remove ambiguity.** We now know exactly which London we're talking about.